pbugnion/pascalbugnion.net/src/note-content/delegating-benefits.md

 The reason to delegate is for the positive effects both on the person you are delegating to and on the wider team.

 There is plenty of evidence that delegating leads to long-term improvements in the employee's performance [^1].
 By delegating a task or responsibility that is both important to the organisation and achievable for the team member, you build their sense of purpose at work.
 They feel like what they do has impact.
-In turn, this greater sense of purpose leads to greater motivation, which leads to both better task performance [^2], more trust (todo link to trust) in your leadership, more feedback seeking, and a greater motivation to learn <!--[^3]-->.
+In turn, this greater sense of purpose leads to greater motivation, which leads to both better task performance [^2], more [trust](/note/what-is-trust) in your leadership, more feedback seeking, and a greater motivation to learn <!--[^3]-->.
 This cycle then repeats itself: you are more likely to delegate increasingly complex tasks, leading to greater motivation and growth.

 But that's not all: this motivation is contagious.
 Other team members are likely to be energised, leading to, over time, a more performant team<!--[^4]-->.